Cray-HPE/docs-csm/operations/package_repository_management/Nexus_Space_Cleanup.md

 During the install of any CSM version, a large amount data is added to Nexus.
 If there has not been a manual cleanup of old files in Nexus, then there is likely to be insufficient space for the next version of CSM to be installed.

+**Note:** The Raspberry release has around 130 Gigabytes of space needed in Nexus

 This page outlines the procedure to manually cleanup Nexus, in order to ensure that there is sufficient free space for a CSM upgrade.

 - [Cleanup of data not being used](#cleanup-of-data-not-being-used)